Aviation safety: Electromagnetic interference

 The use of certain electronic equipment is partially or entirely prohibited as it might interfere with aircraft operation, such as causing compass deviations.
 Use of some types of personal electronic devices is prohibited when an aircraft is below 10000 ft, taking off, or landing.
 Use of a mobile phone is prohibited on most flights because in-flight usage creates problems with ground-based cells.
+Wireless devices such as cellphones feature an airplane mode.

 Ground damage

 Various ground support equipment operate in close proximity to the fuselage and wings to service the aircraft and occasionally cause accidental damage in the form of scratches in the paint or small dents in the skin.
 However, because aircraft structures (including the outer skin) play such a critical role in the safe operation of a flight, all damage is inspected, measured, and possibly tested to ensure that any damage is within safe tolerances.

 An example problem was the depressurization incident on Alaska Airlines Flight 536 in 2005.
-During ground services a baggage handler hit the side of the aircraft with a tug towing a train of baggage carts.
+During ground services, a baggage handler hit the side of the aircraft with a tug towing a train of baggage carts.
 This damaged the metal skin of the aircraft.
 This damage was not reported and the plane departed.
 Climbing through 26000 ft the damaged section of the skin gave way under the difference in pressure between the inside of the aircraft and the outside air.
 The cabin depressurized explosively necessitating a rapid descent to denser (breathable) air and an emergency landing.
 Post-landing examination of the fuselage revealed a 12 in hole on the right side of the airplane.